-The MCA proposes also to require dominant operators to provide Accounting Separation.
-This will aid the MCA in the monitoring of compliance with the other obligations imposed as a result of this proposed decision, particularly that of non-discrimination.
-In this context the MCA has also, in the past, issued a number of decisions and guidelines specifying the manner in which accounting separation is to be implemented.
-Without prejudice to this proposed decision and to the provisions at law, these directives shall also apply in relation to access and call origination products offered by undertakings with significant market power.
+The MCA is also requiring dominant operators to provide for Accounting Separation.
+This will aid the MCA in the monitoring of compliance with the other obligations imposed as a result of this decision, particularly that of non-discrimination.
+In this context, the MCA has also in the past issued a number of decisions and guidelines specifying the manner in which accounting separation is to be implemented23.
+Without prejudice to this decision and to the provisions at law, these directives shall also apply in relation to access and call origination products offered by undertakings with significant market power.

-The MCA thus proposes to impose obligations of price control and cost accounting that shall be immediately effective from the date of publication of the significant market power decision.
+The MCA is thus imposing obligations of price control and cost accounting that shall be immediately effective from the date of publication of this decision.
 The MCA shall grant a reasonable time period for the operators to implement such obligation.
-In all cases, the MCA proposes that it shall allow operators to primarily negotiate the price and other terms and conditions of wholesale access to mobile networks commercially in good faith.
+In all cases, the MCA is allowing operators to primarily negotiate the price and other terms and conditions of wholesale access to mobile networks commercially in good faith.
 Should commercial negotiations fail, the MCA shall intervene as necessary to guarantee acceptable terms and cost-oriented pricing.